Inverness and Perth Junction Railway: Double track on the main line

 As the end of the nineteenth century approached, train weights on the main line increased considerably with faster, heavier and more frequent passenger trains.
 The working of banking engines down the gradient after assisting trains up to the summits compounded line capacity difficulties, and it was time to improve matters.
-The Highland Railway (Additional Powers) Act was passed on 6 August 1897 empowering the company to double the line from Stanley Junction to Aviemore.
+The Highland Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxvi) was passed on 6 August 1897 empowering the company to double the line from Stanley Junction to Aviemore.
 At Aviemore the new direct line to Inverness (see below) was already under construction.
 New capital to the amount of £750,000 was part of the authorisation, although much of this was probably allocated to the constriction of the direct line.

 By 2 July 1900 doubling had been completed from Blair Atholl to the crossing loop at Dalnacardoch, and was through to Dalnaspidal by 13 May 1901.
 In the meantime, it had been decided to carry the double track as far as the County March crossing loop, and this was reached on 10 June 1901.
 The section from County March to Dalwhinnie was completed by 17 May 1910.
 "County March" had been a crossing place, and the name was now replaced by Druimuachdar Summit.

-Although the Parliamentary powers were extended in 1905 and again in 1915, no more doubling of the existing route was carried out.
+Although the parliamentary powers were extended in 1905 and again in 1915, no more doubling of the existing route was carried out.

 Inverness and Aviemore Direct Railway

 In time, the eastward sweep from Inverness to Aviemore was seen to be an unnecessary complication, particularly as increasing traffic volumes came from the Dingwall section.
 Moreover, the Great North of Scotland Railway was known to be planning a new line from Elgin, Moray to Inverness, and the West Highland Railway was planning an approach up the Great Glen from Fort William.
-Parlimaent was expected to be sympathetic to those proposals if the Highland Railway was not improving its line for the benefit of its own customers.
+Parliament was expected to be sympathetic to those proposals if the Highland Railway was not improving its line for the benefit of its own customers.

 In 1883 therefore steps were taken to build a shorter and more direct route from Inverness to Aviemore, the Inverness and Aviemore Direct Railway, informally known as the Carr Bridge route, in distinction to the designation of the original course as the Dava route.
 This was authorised on 28 July 1884.
 The spelling Carr Bridge was used at first, generally superseded by Carrbridge after a short time.